diyauncensored/diyauncensored/README.md

 ### 🌸 about me

-- Currently pursuing a BTech CSE degree with speciliazation in Cloud Computing at SRMIST.
+- currently pursuing a BTech CSE degree with speciliazation in Cloud Computing at SRMIST.
-- Co-authored a peer-reviewed ML paper on **aviation turbulence detection** — presented at SUSTAINED 2026, New Delhi
+- co-authored a peer-reviewed ML paper on **aviation turbulence detection** — presented at SUSTAINED 2026, New Delhi
 - **AWS Solutions Architect Associate** · **AWS Developer Associate** (perfect 1000/1000) .
-- Previously interned as a **Full Stack Dev Intern** at Baasthan, shipping production REST APIs in Next.js + Supabase
+- previously interned as a **Full Stack Dev Intern** at Baasthan, shipping production REST APIs in Next.js + Supabase
-- Interested in: agentic AI · cloud architecture · distributed systems · and occasionally, what to cook for dinner
+- interested in: agentic AI · cloud architecture · distributed systems · and occasionally, what to cook for dinner

 ---